Your heart health risks

 for heart disease.
 While diet, exercise and giving up smoking are

-part of the story, you also need to watch out for diabetes and
+part of the story, you also need to watch out for diabetes, blood

 Prevent and manage diabetes

 common in African Caribbean communities in the UK than the general

 population, Type 2 diabetes can